-The two clauses in this section relate to the general management regime applied to the fishery under assessment.
+The two clauses in this section (M1, M2) relate to the general management regime applied to the fishery under assessment.
+The clauses should be completed by providing sufficient evidence to justify awarding each of the requirements a pass or fail rating.
 A fishery must meet all the minimum requirements in every clause before it can be recommended for approval.